Brussels Metro line 3: Route

 The southern section of the line reuses existing premetro infrastructure, from Albert to Gare du Nord/Noordstation.
-This is expected to open in 2024.
 North of there, new track is being built, as far as Bordet; this is expected to be complete in 2030.

 The new metro will not use the current Lemonnier station.
 Instead, a new station, Toots Thielemans, will be built between Gare du Midi/Zuidstation and Anneessens.
 Lemonnier would be rebuilt to allow tram connections, but there have been tunneling difficulties under the South Palace, and long delays.

 Several other changes are needed on the premetro route.
 Electrification is changing 600V overhead line to 930V DC third-rail, and platforms designed for trams are changing to accommodate the new rolling stock.

 Some tram routes will be reconfigured, working around the new metro services.
 Albert will become multimodal, with tram routes 2 and 3 terminating there.

 The new metro stations in the northern section are: Bordet, Paix/Vrede, Tilleul/Linde, Riga, Verboekhoven, Colignon and Liedts.

 In 2012, plans were announced to build a further line to the south, as far as Uccle; at the time, it was expected to open in 2025.